VivekDhanwada/VivekDhanwada.github.io/_projects/05-covid-digital-learning.md

 ## Overview

 An R-based exploratory analysis of how the COVID-19 pandemic affected student engagement with digital learning platforms across five US school districts in 2020.
-The project combines district engagement data, product information, and broadband access indicators to understand changes in online learning participation.
+The project combines district engagement data, product information, and broadband access indicators to examine patterns in online learning participation.

 This project was completed as part of the Master of Business Analytics program at Macquarie University.